 Kids shouldn’t learn anything in a vacuum, or everything in a classroom.

 What you might notice first about GUS is our open campus, with nature trails winding through our 23 acres, or our expansive windows that keep every classroom connected to the outside world.
-This connection between facilities and the natural environment is no accident.
+We are committed to sustaining and protecting the natural environment as a classroom with our pesticide and herbicide-free campus, honey bee hives, pollinator gardens, greenhouse, solar array, LED lighting, and abundant play in nature.
+This connection between teaching resources and the natural environment is no accident.
 The evolution of Glen Urquhart reflects a commitment to creating a school where children love learning because they are engaged physically, intellectually, and emotionally.
 Part of that mission involves erasing the boundaries between the classroom and the world around us.

 The GUS campus includes seven buildings and spreads over 23 acres of woodland, marsh, and glen in the North Shore neighborhood of Beverly Farms.
 Inside and out, our school celebrates the land.
 True to our philosophy, our six acres of woodland, eight acres of wetland, three acres of open fields, and six acres of developed space are all active classrooms.